-Operational Plan 2023 2023 - 2024 Update Actions Status Comment Educate and continue to deliver waste diversion programs aligned with problematic waste streams On-Track Waste education programs continue to be actively delivered, targeting waste diversion and problematic waste streams.
-Activities during the quarter included promoting chemical waste drop-offs, consultation on the Waste Strategy and Food Organics Garden Organics tours.
-Throughout the period 37,140 rolls of free Food Organics Garden Organics (FOGO) liners were distributed.
-A joint flyer was developed to promote the Community Recycling Centre and Community Recycling Stations will be inserted into the Outhern to develop and July Council rates notice.
+Operational Plan 2023 - 2024 Update Actions Status Comment Educate and continue to deliver waste diversion programs aligned with problematic waste streams On-Track Waste education programs continue to be actively deliver targeting waste diversion and problematic waste streams.
+Active during the quarter included promoting chemical waste drop-consultation on the Waste Strategy and Food Organics Ga Organics tours.
+Throughout the period 37,140 rolls of free Food Organics Ga Organics (FOGO) liners were distributed.
+A joint flyer was developed to promote the Community Recy.
+Centre and Community Recycling Stations will be inserted into the July Council rates notice.
 Continue to develop and implement the landfill gas management system at Whytes Gully On-Track The expansion of the landfill gas network earlier in the financial year has resulted in an increase in the quarterly and annual landfill gas capture volumes, with approximately 20,000 tonnes of carbon dioxide equivalent captured.
 Currently, landfill gas generation is two-thirds of that required for energy production, a significant 12 month increase.
 Continued expansion of the landfill gas system is planned for next financial year.